corysauve/corysauve.com/content/home/about.md

 widget = "about"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear in.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear in.

 title = ""

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.
 # See https://sourcethemes.com/academic/docs/get-started/#introduce-yourself
-author = "admin"
+author = "admin_home"

 [design.background]
   # Apply a background color, gradient, or image.